Ed Stevens, DBA

 First, there may not be an entry for ‘larry’ in your tnsnames.
 In that case you get “ORA-12154: TNS:could not resolve the connect identifier specified”.
 I’ll expand on the various reasons “larry” may not have been found at a later date, but make no mistake, if you receive a ORA-12154, it is an absolute certainty your request never got past this point.
 You are wasting your time trying to solve this by looking at your listener.
 If you can’t place a telephone call because you don’t know the number (can’t find your telephone directory – aka “tnsnames.ora” – or can’t find the party you are looking for listed in it – no entry for larry) you don’t look for problems at the telephone switchboard.

-Maybe the entry for “larry” was found, but “myhost” couldn’t be resolved to an IP address (say there was no entry for “myhost” in the local hosts file).
-This will result in “ORA-12545: Connect failed because target host or object does not exist”
+Maybe the entry for “larry” was found, but “myhost” couldn’t be resolved to an IP address (neither the local hosts file nor the DNS server had an entry for “myhost”).
+This will result in “ORA-12545: Connect failed because target host or object does not exist”.

-Maybe the IP was good, but there is no listener running: “ORA-12541: TNS:no listener”
+Maybe the IP that is reachable on the network, but there is no listener running on that machine.
+“ORA-12541: TNS:no listener”

-Maybe the IP was good, there is a listener at myhost, but it is listening on a different port.
-“ORA-12560: TNS:protocol adapter error”
+Maybe the IP was good, there is a listener at that address, but it is listening on a different port.
+Again, “ORA-12541: TNS:no listener”

 Ok, that is how we get *from* the client connection request *to* the listener.
 What about the listener’s part of all this?

 The listener is very simple.
-It runs on the server (not the client) and it’s job is to listen for connection requests and make the connection (server process) between the client and the database instance.
+It runs on the server machine and it’s job is to listen for connection requests and make the connection (server process) between the client and the database instance.
 Once that connection is made, the listener is out of the picture.
 If you were to kill the listener, all existing connections would continue.

 The listener is configured with the listener.ora file, but if that file doesn’t exist, the listener is quite capable of starting up with all default values.
-One common mistake with the listener configuration is to specify “HOST=localhost” or “HOST=127.0.01″.
-This is a NONROUTABLE ip address.
+One common mistake with the listener configuration is to specify “HOST=localhost” or “HOST=127.0.01”.
+This is a very special ip address, known as the “local loopback” address.
 LOCALHOST and ip address 127.0.0.1 always mean “this machine on which I am sitting”.
-So, *all* computers are known as “localhost” or “127.0.0.1″.
+So, *all* computers are known as “localhost” or “127.0.0.1”.
 If you specify this address in your listener configuration, the listener will only be capable of receiving requests from the machine on which it is running.
 If you specified that address in your tnsnames file, the request would be routed to the machine on which the requesting client resides.
 Probably not what you want.

 From here I have a few ideas for future posts, each focusing on potential complications at each step of the process.
 Another post will use actual examples to deconstruct (break) a working TNS connection request, to demonstrate and prove the various factors.